arypbatista/godot-swipe-detector/README.md

 ## Usage

-Add the script to a node in your scene and connect to the `swiped` signal.
+Add the script to a node in your scene and connect to the [signals](#signals).

-There are some options available such as *distance threshold*, *duration threshold* and *minimum points*.

-The *distance threshold* indicates which is the minimum distance between two points on the gesture, smaller this number, bigger the point count you will get (i.e. more precisse information).

-The *duration threshold* indicates how long a gesture needs to last to be considered as a gesture.
-You can calibrate the swipe detector so you don't accidentally swipe when intended to click.

-The *minimum points* indicates how many points makes a gesture.
-You may only admit complex gestures with more than six points, for example.
+There are many [options available](#options-exported-variables) to customize Swipe Detector's behavior.

 When swipe is detected, you will receive a `SwipeGesture` object with all the gesture information.
 This includes `points` conforming the gesture